 Of course, any discussion around the new Steve Kerr Memorial Complex invariably leads to the desire for an indoor pool at the facility.
 North Perth council and staff have repeatedly dismissed the idea of an indoor pool as non-profitable and a burden on taxpayers, but to use Behrns’ own words, the people will decide if they need it or not.

 North Perth council has battled with the capital costs around the municipality’s public library system since 2011, with Mayor Behrns, North Perth Public Library Board chair Paul Horn and CEO Rebecca Dechert Sage voicing their opinion that sustainable library programming is more important than bricks and mortar.
 It’s confusing then, that the capital projects committee would be willing to spend $4.1 million on bricks and mortar.

 This conversation has barely scratched the surface around North Perth’s libraries, with Monkton’s branch already moved to the Elma-Logan Community Centre, and Atwood’s library facing an uncertain future.
 The recommendations from the capital projects committee have yet to be approved by North Perth council, and they are urged to keep the entire municipality in mind when making decisions.
 After all, residents will be watching

-North Perth Citizen needs your help with “North Perth Citizens : STOP THE 4.1 MILLION DOLLAR relocation of the Listowel LIBRARY.”.
-Join North Perth and 1,161 supporters today.
+Proud Canadian needs your help with “North Perth Citizens : STOP THE 4.1 MILLION DOLLAR relocation of the Listowel LIBRARY.”.
+Join Proud and 1,155 supporters today.